 - To a lesser extent, "Daly City Train" and "Old Friend" count, too- they're upbeat Ska songs about heartaches, after all.
 The band does this pretty often, actually.

 - Mohs Scale of Rock and Metal Hardness: The more Hardcore-oriented stuff is mostly in the 6-7 range; the Pop Punk / Ska Punk stuff they're best known for is usually around a 5-6; the pure Ska, Reggae and acoustic songs they've occasionally done are in the 3-4 range, mostly.

 - New Sound Album: Several.
 The most notable are:

 - ...And Out Come the Wolves, which introduced a heavy Ska influence to the band's sound after two albums of (admittedly more bass heavy and poppy than usual) Hardcore Punk.

 - Life Won't Wait continues the Ska Punk approach of their previous album,while also experimenting with Reggae, Rockabilly, Blues and Latin music within that framework.

 - The second Self-Titled Album, which returned them to Hardcore Punk territory after the Genre Roulette of Life Won't Wait.

 - Indestructible, which splits the difference between the Ska Punk, Genre Roulette and Hardcore Punk approaches.
-They more-or-less did this on their next two albums, too.
+They more-or-less did this on their next two albums as well.

 - Precision F-Strike: "Journey to the End of the East Bay"

-- Self-Titled Album: Two of'em, actually- their debut in '93 and another in 2000 that was a "return to their roots" album or sorts.
+- Self-Titled Album: Two, actually: their debut in '93 and another in 2000 that was a "return to their roots" album or sorts.